oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 ## Task 5: Create Tasks Page

-Our application has two entry points for Patients: First, to confirm an invoice request and second, to provide feedback.
-For this, we need to create a Unified Task List for Patients' tasks.

 1. Click **+ (Plus) Icon** on the top-right corner of the page designer.
 Select **Page** from the drop-down.

     ![click page](./images/click-create-pagee.png " ")